tglauch/DeepIceLearning/README.md

 # 1. create_dataset.py

 This file converts a set of i3files into training data.
 Training data files consist of 3d input tensors in the format 11x10x60 for IceCube and 3x5x60 for Deep core.
-The values to be saved to the tensor are defined in a config file (see `/configs/create_dataset_default.cfg`), classical examples are time at which x% of the charge are collected, the overall number of hits, total collected charge...Also a set of 'reco_vals' can be defined which stores quantities that are later used as training output of the network or can be used for network analysis.
+The values to be saved to the tensor are defined in a config file (see `/configs/create_dataset_default.cfg`), classical examples are time at which x% of the charge are collected, the overall number of hits, total collected charge...Also a set of `reco_vals` can be defined which are quantities that are later used as training output of the network or can be used for analyzing the network.

 In order create a dataset run something like